macaw-cad/sxa-umbrella/readme.md

 };
 ```

-This configuration can be modifed and extended for additional themes and grids.
+This configuration can be modified and extended for additional themes and grids.

 # Creating a custom grid

-SXA Umbrella assumes the use of **Bootstrap 4** as the basis for new grids.
-The SASS bootstrap code is added as an NPM package and a new variation of the **Bootstrap 4** grid can be easily created by referencing the SASS grid files from the NPM package.
+Provided SXA Umbrella configuration assumes the use of **Bootstrap 4** as the basis for new grids, but this can be any grid as is suitable for your project.
+The SASS bootstrap 4 code is added as an NPM package and a new variation of the **Bootstrap 4** grid can be easily created by referencing the SASS grid files from the NPM package.

-An example grid `DMP Bootstrap 4``` is provided in the SXA Umbrella code base.
+The code for an example grid setup `DMP Bootstrap 4``` is provided in the SXA Umbrella code-base.
+This grid setup works perfectly in combination with the Bootstrap SXA Grid provided by my colleague [Barend Emmerzaal](https://barendemmerzaal.com/) as explained in the video [Custom Sitecore SXA Bootstrap Grid implementation](https://www.youtube.com/watch?v=vMbr4OdJ2Xg).
+The grid installation package is available in the [download](https://barendemmerzaal.com/downloads.html) section of his website.

+The code structure for the grid is as follows:

 ```
 Media Library